 Deferred prosecution agreements (DPAs) are commonly used by prosecutors and regulators in the United States and the United Kingdom.
 Although they have not been formally introduced in Hong Kong, different Hong Kong regulators have, in practice, their own co-operation arrangements.
 For example, the ICAC or the HKPF from time to time grant perpetrators immunity from prosecution in return for co-operation, after consultation with the DOJ.
 Both the SFC and the HKMA have published guidance notes on co-operation in investigations and enforcement proceedings under which a person may obtain a credit on the disciplinary penalty if they settle with the regulators.
 These guidance notes do not apply to criminal cases over which the DOJ has sole discretion.
 It is also common for the SFC or the HKMA to require, as a part of a settlement, the appointment of an independent reviewer, which may perform a role similar to a that of a monitor under DPAs in the United States or the United Kingdom.

-The HKPF’s priorities are violent crime and domestic violence, triads, syndicated and organised crime, dangerous drugs, public safety and the prevention of terrorism.
-The HKPF is also prioritising cybersecurity and technology crime, particularly criminal groups engaged in internet and telephone fraud.
+The HKPF’s priorities are violent crime, triads, syndicated and organised crime, proceeds of crime and money laundering, dangerous drugs, public safety and the prevention of terrorism.
+The HKPF is also prioritising cybersecurity and technology crime, particularly criminal groups engaged in internet, social media and telephone fraud.

-The SFC’s enforcement priorities include corporate misfeasance and fraud by listed companies or senior management, insider dealing and market manipulation, intermediary misconduct and money laundering.
+The SFC’s enforcement priorities include corporate misfeasance and fraud by listed companies or senior management (such as mishandling conflicts of interest and breach of fiduciary duties, insider dealing and market manipulation), intermediary misconduct, money laundering and cyber threats.

-The HKMA’s work priorities include risk management relating to operational resilience and technology, money laundering and terrorist financing, misconduct, liquidity and market risk management, and credit.
+The HKMA’s priorities include risk management relating to operational resilience, technology and cyber threats, money laundering and the financing of terrorism, misconduct, climate change, liquidity risk, market risk and credit risk.

 The IA focuses on protecting and promoting the rights and interests of policyholders and facilitating the sustainable development of the insurance industry both in Hong Kong and regionally.
-Starting from 23 September 2019, the IA has delegated certain inspection and investigation powers to the HKMA with respect to insurance-related businesses carried on by authorised institutions.
+From 23 September 2019, the IA took over regulation of insurance intermediaries from three self-regulatory organisations and delegated certain inspection and investigation powers to the HKMA with respect to insurance-related businesses carried on by authorised institutions.

-The ICAC has announced a focus on corruption occurring in connection with the Belt and Road Initiative and helping other countries to strengthen their anti-corruption capabilities.
-It continues to ensure public sector integrity and to investigate cases that violate the common law offence of misconduct in public office.
+Marking the 45th year of establishment, the ICAC continues to focus on corruption occurring in connection with the Belt and Road Initiative and helping other Belt and Road countries to strengthen their anti-corruption capabilities.
+Collaboration with anti-corruption authorities in Mainland China and Macao also continues to be strengthened following the release of the Outline Development Plan for the Guangdong-Hong Kong-Macao Greater Bay Area in February 2019.
+Its priority remains ensuring public sector integrity and investigating cases that violate the common law offence of misconduct in public office.

 There is no overarching legal framework for cybersecurity in Hong Kong.
-Entities regulated by the HKMA and the SFC must abide by the regulatory guidance issued, including the various guidelines and circulars concerning cyber risk management, resilience testing and management accountability.
+Entities regulated by the HKMA and the SFC must abide by the various guidelines and circulars concerning cyber risk management, resilience testing and management accountability.
 The Personal Data Privacy Ordinance (PDPO) addresses the security of personal data, including data storage and security measures.

 Large-scale cybersecurity failings resulting in breach of personal data protection rules are treated seriously by regulators.
 The OPC regularly carries out investigations of such failings and issues enforcement notices, which, if not complied with, may lead to criminal sanctions.